Case Study: Tiny House Trailer Design

 A Low Floor

 Why is a low floor important?
-Trailers are typically height restricted.
-Often in the USA, that is 13′ 9″.
-That’s all you get.
-If the floor is lower, it gives space within the interior volume for a loft, which is quite desirable in a tiny house.
-The roominess feel of the loft is a function, in part, of the height of the house floor.
-If we can reduce the deck height by 2″, that gives 2 more inches of head space in the loft.
+Tiny homes are typically height restricted.
+Often in the USA, that is 13' 9".
+That's all you get.
+If the floor is lower, it gives more interior volume for a loft, which is quite desirable in a tiny house.

 Trailer Stiffness